 But the delay is adding up in terms of potential revenue from the lucrative recreational marijuana market for Denver-based Greenwerkz, said Melissa Finn, manager of the Glenwood Springs outlet.

-She pointed to published sales numbers for the Roaring Fork Valley's first recreational pot outlet, the Doctor's Garden in Carbondale, which reported retail sales topping $200,000 since opening Jan.
+She pointed to published sales numbers for the Roaring Fork Valley’s first recreational pot outlet, the Doctor’s Garden in Carbondale, which reported recreational sales topping $200,000 from opening day on Jan.
 15 through the end of February.

 “I believe it,” Finn said of the lofty numbers.
 “And a lot of those people would have shopped here if they had been able to.”

-A second area retail pot shop, Silverpeak Apothecary, opened March 5 in Aspen.
+A second area recreational pot shop, Silverpeak Apothecary, opened Wednesday in Aspen.

-"With the traffic we've already had [recreational marijuana inquiries] here, and that we're instead having to send to Carbondale and Aspen, we figure we could have been pulling in 400 or 500 grand a month just because of our location and easier access," Finn said.
+“With the (recreational marijuana inquiries) we’ve already had here, and that we’re instead having to send to Carbondale and Aspen, we figure we could have been pulling in 400 or 500 grand a month just because of our location and easier access,” Finn said.

-Because of the extended delay, Greenwerkz will be asking for an expedited decision from the city's licensing officer so that it can begin retail sales soon after the March 26 hearing.
-The city's retail marijuana licensing rules allow up to 60 days for that decision to be made.
+Because of the extended delay, Greenwerkz will be asking for an expedited decision from the city’s licensing officer so that it can begin recreational sales soon after the March 26 hearing.
+The city’s recreational marijuana licensing rules allow up to 60 days for that decision to be made.

 “It’s frustrating to see people who want to spend that money here, and we’re sending it upvalley,” Finn said, also noting the lost sales tax revenues for Glenwood Springs as a result.

-A second Glenwood Springs medical marijuana dispensary, Green Essentials, has also applied for a retail marijuana license, but is a few weeks behind Greenwerkz in the process.
+A second Glenwood Springs medical marijuana dispensary, Green Essentials, also has applied for a recreational marijuana license, but is a few weeks behind Greenwerkz in the process.

-Green Essentials is currently renovating the former Fiberforge manufacturing plant at 1420 Devereux Road to serve as its new combined marijuana cultivation facility, medical dispensary and retail sales outlet.
+Green Essentials currently is renovating the former Fiberforge manufacturing plant at 1420 Devereux Road to serve as its new combined marijuana cultivation facility, medical dispensary and recreational sales outlet.

 “We’ll open with or without a liquor license,” Griffin said Monday.
 “We’re a family-style restaurant, and beer and wine account for less than 3 percent of our sales.”